jbloomAus/SAELens/README.md

 - Train your own sparse autoencoders.
 - Generate feature dashboards with the [SAE-Vis Library](https://github.com/callummcdougall/sae_vis/tree/main).

-SAE Lens is the result of many contributors working collectively to improve humanities understanding of neural networks, many of whom are motivated by a desire to [safeguard humanity from risks posed by artificial intelligence](https://80000hours.org/problem-profiles/artificial-intelligence/).
+SAE Lens is the result of many contributors working collectively to improve humanity's understanding of neural networks, many of whom are motivated by a desire to [safeguard humanity from risks posed by artificial intelligence](https://80000hours.org/problem-profiles/artificial-intelligence/).

 This library is maintained by [Joseph Bloom](https://www.jbloomaus.com/) and [David Chanin](https://github.com/chanind).